amorris28/bohannan_website/README.md

 ## Layout

-Back to the top directory, the `layout/` subdirectory contains custom `.html` files to modify some of the styles on the website.
-The `themes/` subdirectory contains the default `.html` files for the theme.
-Therefore, the `layout/` files override the `themes/` files and follow the same directory organization. **These can be safely ignored if you don't want to delve into customizing any html**
+Back to the top directory, the `themes/` subdirectory contains the default `.html` files that determine how the website looks.
+The `layout/` subdirectory contains custom `.html` files in the same organization as the `themes/` directory to modify any of the styles on the website.
+The `layout/` files _override_ the `themes/` files.
+Any customizations done to the website should be done by copying `themes/` files to the `layout/` directory and editting them there. **These can be safely ignored if you don't want to delve into customizing any html.**

 ---